Hezbollah confirms a 7th top commander was killed in Israeli strikes in recent days

 Israel says at least 20 other Hezbollah militants were killed in the strike, including two close associates of Nasrallah, one of whom was in charge of his security detail.

+Lebanese media reported dozens of strikes in the central, eastern and western Bekaa, the south, besides strikes in Beirut.
+The strikes have targeted buildings where civilians were living.
+In one strike in the southern Sidon district, one strike killed 24 people and injured 29, according to the health ministry.
+The death toll was expected to rise.

+In a widely circulated video of the strike verified by The Associated Press, the building in a neighborhood in Sidon swayed before collapsing as neighbors filmed the strike.
+On one TV station, the broadcaster called on viewers to pray for a family caught under the rubble, posting their pictures, as rescuers failed to reach them.
+The Lebanese health ministry reported Sunday that at least 14 medics were killed in two days in the south.

-Wreckage from the strike was still smoldering more than two days later.
-On Sunday, Associated Press journalists saw smoke over the rubble as people flocked to the site, some to check on what's left of their homes and others to pay respects, pray or simply to see the destruction.
+Meanwhile, wreckage from the strike on Friday that killed Nasrallah was still smoldering more than two days later.
+AP journalists saw smoke over the rubble as people flocked to the site, some to check on what's left of their homes and others to pay respects, pray or simply to see the destruction.

-White House national security spokesman John Kirby said Sunday that Israel's airstrikes had “wiped out” Hezbollah’s command structure, but he warned the group will work quickly to rebuild it.
+Meanwhile, White House national security spokesman John Kirby said Israel's airstrikes in Lebanon had “wiped out” Hezbollah’s command structure, but he warned the group will work quickly to rebuild it.

 “I think people are safer without him walking around,” Kirby said of Nasrallah.
 “But they will try to recover.
 We’re watching to see what they do to try to fill this leadership vacuum.
 It’s going to be tough. … Much of their command structure has now been wiped out.”